ooladunmoye1/Project-5/Project-5-Client-Server.md

 ![remote to server from client](images/sudo-mysql-u-remote-user-h-ipaddress-p.PNG)

-## after successfully connected to the server then, we run below command to access the *database*.
+## After successfully connected to the server then, we run below command to access the *database*.

 **Show DATABASES;**